ToxicJojo/SkeletonPlaceholder/docs/skeleton.md

 # Skeleton

-Every placeholder needs to be placed inside a wrapper which is called skeleton.
+Every placeholder needs to be placed inside a wrapper which is called a skeleton.
 The placeholder elements are called bones.

 ## Basic Skeleton